Programme

 Cabaret des Péchés

-In the world of orchestral jazz, few figures are as widely respected as American conductor and composer Maria Schneider.
-She is practically revered by everyone for whom the big band form didn’t die with Gil Evans.
+In the realm of orchestral jazz, few names command as much respect as American conductor and composer Maria Schneider.
+She is virtually worshipped by those who believe that the big band tradition didn’t end with Gil Evans.
+Indeed, the legendary innovator of large ensemble sound was a key mentor to Schneider, now 63 years old.

-During her 2025 European tour, Maria Schneider will primarily present pieces from Data Lords, conducting the Norwegian Oslo Jazzensemble, with whom she has collaborated for a decade and premiered some pieces from Data Lords in 2018.
+During her 2025 European tour, Maria Schneider will primarily perform compositions from Data Lords.
+She will be conducting the Norwegian Oslo Jazz Ensemble, a group she has collaborated with for over a decade.
+Together, they premiered select pieces from Data Lords in 2018.

 Matteo Mancuso